 The Charlotte Harbor Aquatic Preserves encompass five aquatic preserves and protect more than 180,000 acres, set aside so that their aesthetic, biologic and scientific values endure for the enjoyment of future generations.

 Aquatic preserves staff and volunteers routinely monitor water quality and natural resources in the bay, such as seagrasses and nesting birds; provide educational materials, scientific data and provide outreach presentations upon request; and work with the Friends of Charlotte Harbor Aquatic Preserves to conduct water quality monitoring and other aspects of management.
-Eco-ventures, including snorkeling and nature boat tours, are offered to provide hands-on experiences in the aquatic preserves.

 The aquatic preserves in the Charlotte Harbor Aquatic Preserve complex include:

 With increasing development, recreation, and economic pressures, our aquatic resources have the potential to be significantly impacted, either directly or indirectly.
 These potential impacts to resources can reduce the health and viability of the ecosystems that contain them, requiring active management to ensure the long-term health of the entire network.
-Effective management plans for the aquatic preserves are essential to address this goal and each site’s own set of unique challenges.
-The purpose of these plans is to incorporate, evaluate, and prioritize all relevant information about the site into a cohesive management strategy, allowing for appropriate access to the managed areas while protecting the longterm health of the ecosystems and their resources.
+Effective management plans for the aquatic preserves are essential to address this goal and each siteʼs own set of unique challenges.
+The purpose of these plans is to incorporate, evaluate, and prioritize all relevant information about the site into a cohesive management strategy, allowing for appropriate access to the managed areas while protecting the long term health of the ecosystems and their resources.
 The Management Plan for the Charlotte Harbor Aquatic Preserves was approved in 2017.